History of Palestine: Babylonian period

-Persian (Achaemenid) period
+Achaemenid period

 Following Cyrus the Great's conquest of Babylon in 539 BCE, Palestine became part of the Persian Achaemenid Empire.
 At least five Persian provinces existed in the region: Yehud Medinata, Samaria, Gaza, Ashdod, and Ascalon.
 The Phoenician city-states continued to prosper in present-day Lebanon, while the Arabian tribes inhabited the southern deserts.

-In contrast to his predecessors, who controlled conquered populations using mass-deportations, Cyrus issued a proclamation granting subjugated nations religious freedom.
+In contrast to his predecessors, who controlled conquered populations using mass deportations, Cyrus issued a proclamation granting subjugated nations religious freedom.
 The Persians resettled exiles in their homelands and let them rebuilt their temples.
-According to some scholars, this policy helped them to present themselves as liberators, gaining them the goodwill of the people in the empire's provinces.
+According to scholars, this policy helped them to present themselves as liberators, gaining them the goodwill of the people.

 In 538 BCE, the Persians allowed the return of exiled Judeans to Jerusalem.
 The Judeans, who came to be known as Jews, settled in what became known as Yehud Medinata or Yehud, a self-governing Jewish province under Persian rule.
 The First Temple in Jerusalem, which had been destroyed by the Babylonians, was rebuilt under the auspices of the returned Jewish population.